GigaHierz/Colloquium-ba2-and-ba3/README.md

-# Resume of Thoughts During the Colloqium
+# Resume of Thoughts During the Colloquium

 ## Questions and concerns about our community and its institutions Colloquium BA2 & BA3
 ### by PaulA Hierzi, Maria Ladopoulos, Judith Sanchez Ruiz, and Nina Wesemann